 Puerto Vallarta may be a city, but it’s also a place where you can experience the rich nature and biodiversity that Mexico has to offer.

 The city is uniquely positioned where rivers, tropical jungles, oceans, and mountains meet.

 These rich ecosystems provide a habitat for many incredible wild animals in Puerto Vallarta.
 The Bay of Banderas alone is home to more than 600 species!

-Whether you’re searching for humpback whales off the coast or bird-watching in the tropical jungle, these six wildlife experiences will make your trip unforgettable.
+Whether you’re searching for humpback whales off the coast or bird-watching in the tropical jungle, these nine encounters with Puerto Vallarta wildlife will make your trip unforgettable.

 In the city, you will see many tour operators offering swimming experiences with captive dolphins, but you should avoid this as the dolphins are taken from the wild and often kept in stressful, poor conditions.

 The best way to encounter dolphins in Puerto Vallarta is to see them in the wild, either from the beach or on a boat tour with an ethical operator that respects the animal’s space.

 This highly-rated tour with wildlife connections takes you to see dolphins and whales while participating in a research project that helps their conservation.

 Types of dolphins you can see include bottlenose dolphins, spotted dolphins, spinner dolphins, rough-toothed dolphins, and orcas if you’re lucky.